OrchardCMS/OrchardCore/src/docs/reference/modules/Autoroute/README.md

 {{ ContentItem.Content.Product.Color.Text | slugify }}
 ```

-## Autoroute Alias
+## Autoroute Slug Handle

-Content items with an `Autoroute` can be retrieved by URL anywhere you can retrieve content by alias (see example below).
+Content items with an `Autoroute` can be retrieved by URL anywhere you can retrieve content by its slug handle (see example below).
 The syntax for this is `slug:<URL>`, e.g. `slug:my-blog/my-blog-post`.

 ## Liquid